blocky/attestation-service-examples/iterate/README.md

 the average of those samples.

 To get started, put a copy of `bky-as` in the current directory.
-You can use `nix` to set up the correct shell.
+You can use `nix` to set up the correct shell (but note that it sets up an alias that is pretty specific to dave's prototyping environment).

 ```bash
 nix-shell